SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/06-Debugging.md

 [video src="https://videos.softuni.org/hls/javascript-basics/02.Conditions/EN/02-conditional-statements-js-31-32-Debugging-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

 So far, we wrote a lot of code, and there were some mistakes in it, right?
-Now we will show a tool that can help us find mistakes more easily: **the debugger**.
+Now we will see a tool that can help us find mistakes more easily: **the debugger**.

 # What is "Debugging"?